 FinTech and mobile banking sector includes the following technological trends:

-Cloud technologies and big data
+Cloud computing and big data

-Cloud technologies provide access to data without installing special payment apps on the device, which allows banks to offer their products anywhere in the world by centralizing banking services on the network.
 Big data, in turn, provides customers with personal target offers based on the analysis of heterogeneous and fast-moving digital information, the sources of which are the Internet, corporate document archives, readings of sensors, devices, etc.;

 APIs